Nutrition 101: Phosphorus | Food List

 What Does Phosphorus Do?

 Phosphorus plays a critical role in the formation of bones and teeth.
 Next to calcium, phosphorus is the most abundant mineral in the body.
-These 2 important nutrients work closely together to build strong bones and teeth.
+These 2 important nutrients work closely together to build strong bones and teeth3.

 Phosphorus is a primary component of ATP, a molecule the body uses to store energy.
-It also helps regulate many biochemical reactions by activating and deactivating enzymes.
+It also helps regulate many biochemical reactions by activating and deactivating enzymes4.
 Phosphorus works with potassium inside the cell to maintain proper fluid balance.

-Phosphorus is needed for the growth, maintenance, and repair of all tissues and cells, and for the production of the genetic building blocks, DNA and RNA.
+Phosphorus is needed for the growth5, maintenance, and repair of all tissues and cells, and for the production of the genetic building blocks, DNA and RNA.
 It is also a component of cell membranes.

-Phosphorus also helps maintain normal acid-base balance (pH) by acting as one of the body’s most important buffers.
+Phosphorus also helps maintain normal acid-base balance (pH) by acting as one of the body’s most important buffers6.
 Additionally, phosphorus also plays a role in regulating oxygen delivery to the tissues of the body.

 Dietary phosphorus deficiency is rare because it is so readily available in the food supply.
 Excessively high levels of phosphorus in the blood is also uncommon, but occur in those with advanced kidney disease or severe dysfunction of their calcium regulation.